Chaired by the Union Finance Minister, Smt. Nirmala Sitharaman, the 50th GST Council meeting was held on 11th July at Vigyan Bhavan, New Delhi.

 GST on online gaming, casinos, and horse racing

-- A GST rate of 28% will be levied on the turnover of online gaming companies, casinos, and horse racing.
+- A GST rate of 28% will be levied on the turnover of online gaming companies, casinos, and also horse racing.

 Other decisions